 A core challenge is the lack of datasets with controlled lighting.
-To address this, we capture consecutive flash and non-flash images with minimal finger displacement through our custom-built camera app.
+To address this, we capture consecutive flash and non-flash images with our custom-built mobile camera app that minimizes finger displacement.
 Flash images retain high-frequency ridge information but contain low-frequency noise; non-flash images reduce noise but lose ridge clarity.
-Unlike prior work relying solely on one modality~\cite{derawi}, we explore frequency-domain fusion to combine complementary signals and preserve ridges while suppressing noise.
+Unlike prior work relying solely on one modality~\cite{derawi}, we explore frequency-domain fusion to combine complementary signals~\cite{LengDualDCT} and preserve ridges, while suppressing noise.

 We further observe that blue and green channels carry stronger ridge information, whereas the red channel is dominated by subsurface skin and blood content~\cite{G2024-uj}.
 This motivates an adaptive enhancement strategy that exploits channel-specific contributions.
-Compared to classical Gabor~\cite{Li2011-dx} and FFT-based filters, U-Net models learn illumination-invariant, ridge-preserving representations robust to irregularities and blur.
+Compared to classical Gabor~\cite{Li2011-dx} and FFT-based filters, our U-Net model learns illumination-invariant, ridge-preserving representations robust to irregularities and blur.

 Commercial systems such as Verifinger~\cite{neurotechnology_verifinger} and DeepPrint~\cite{Engelsma2019LearningAF} perform well on contact-based datasets but are not optimized for contactless images, showing degraded accuracy.
-To bridge this gap, we design a unified learning-based enhancement-embedding framework that jointly matches contact, contactless, and mixed-domain fingerprints, incorporating spatial transformations to align core regions and improve matching robustness across varied capture conditions, Fig.
+To bridge this gap, we design a unified learning-based enhancement-embedding framework that jointly matches contact, contactless, and mixed-domain fingerprints, incorporating spatial transformations to align core regions and improve matching robustness across varied capture conditions.

-Our contributions are: (i) a custom paired dataset, \textbf{Flash--Non-Flash Fingerphoto (FNF) Database}, (ii) \textbf{Fusion2Print (F2P)} an end-to-end deep learning enhancement and embedding pipeline and (iii) improved recognition performance with robust \textbf{cross-domain matching} compared to single-capture baselines.
+Our contributions are: (i) a custom paired dataset, \textbf{Flash--Non-Flash Fingerphoto (FNF) Database}, (ii) \textbf{Fusion2Print (F2P)} an end-to-end deep learning enhancement and embedding pipeline and (iii) a unified embedding generator that improves recognition performance with robust \textbf{cross-domain matching} compared to single-capture baselines.